Kent State shootings: Saturday, May 2

 City officials and downtown businesses received threats, and rumors proliferated that radical revolutionaries were in Kent to destroy the city and university.
 Several merchants reported they were told that their businesses would be burned down if they did not display anti-war slogans.
 Kent's police chief told the mayor that according to a reliable informant, the ROTC building, the local army recruiting station, and the post office had been targeted for destruction that night.
 There were unconfirmed rumors of students with caches of arms, plots to spike the local water supply with LSD, and of students building tunnels to blow up the town's main store.
 Satrom met with Kent city officials and a representative of the Ohio Army National Guard.
 Because of the rumors and threats, Satrom feared that local officials would not be able to handle future disturbances.
 Following the meeting, Satrom decided to call Rhodes and request that the National Guard be sent to Kent, a request granted immediately.

-The decision to call in the National Guard was made at 5:00 p.m., but the guard did not arrive in town that evening until around 10 p.m.
+The decision to call in the National Guard was made at 5:00 pm, but the guard did not arrive in town that evening until around 10 pm.
 By this time, a large demonstration was underway on the campus, and the campus Reserve Officers' Training Corps (ROTC) building was burning.
 The arsonists were never apprehended, and no one was injured in the fire.
 According to the report of the President's Commission on Campus Unrest:

 Information developed by an FBI investigation of the ROTC building fire indicates that, of those who participated actively, a significant portion weren't Kent State students.
 There is also evidence to suggest that the burning was planned beforehand: railroad flares, a machete, and ice picks are not customarily carried to peaceful rallies.

 There were reports that some Kent firemen and police officers were struck by rocks and other objects while attempting to extinguish the blaze.
 Several fire engine companies had to be called because protesters carried the fire hose into the Commons and slashed it.
-The National Guard made numerous arrests, mostly for curfew violations, and used tear gas; at least one student was slightly wounded with a bayonet.
+The National Guard made numerous arrests, mostly for curfew violations, and used tear gas; at least one student was wounded with a bayonet.